-Both project alternatives would build or modify existing Caltrain Station platforms at Bayshore, San Bruno, Hayward Park, Broadway, Atherton, and College Park Stations.
-Additionally, Alternative B would modify existing Caltrain Station platforms at Hillsdale and Belmont and would relocate the San Carlos Station platforms approximately 2,260 feet south of their current location.
+Both project alternatives would build or modify existing Caltrain station platforms at Bayshore, San Bruno, Hayward Park, Broadway, and College Park Stations.
+Additionally, Alternative B would modify existing Caltrain station platforms at Hillsdale and Belmont and would relocate the San Carlos Station platforms approximately 2,260 feet south of their current location.
 Where new platforms would be constructed at stations, new lighting would be introduced.
-Project features (AVQ-IAMF#1) would provide lighting and building design intended to conform to the local design context; therefore, new lighting at modified Caltrain stations would be similar to the lighting currently used at these stations.
-This lighting would be designed to direct light downward, minimizing light spillover to adjacent properties and maintaining existing visual quality.
+Project features (AVQ-IAMF#1) will provide lighting and building design intended to conform to the local design context; therefore, new lighting at modified Caltrain stations will be similar to the lighting currently used at these stations.
+This lighting will be designed to direct light downward, minimizing light spillover to adjacent properties and maintaining existing visual quality.
+Visual character and quality due to train operations would be the same for Alternative A with and without the DDV because the number of trains would be the same, HSR building and facility lighting would be the same, and the difference in alignment would not result in a substantial difference in visual quality due to train movement.

 HSR service would be provided at three existing Caltrain and multimodal transit facilities that are currently lit through the night.
 HSR operations would have little effect on nighttime light levels at these stations.
 At the 4th and King Street Station, any new lighting would be pedestrian oriented and directed down to avoid contributing to increased nighttime lighting levels spilling away from the street.
-At the Millbrae Station, expanded parking facilities west of the existing station would include project features to limit light spillover into adjacent residential areas (AVQ-IAMF#1).
-The same project features would limit light spillover from HSR station facilities in San Jose.
+At the Millbrae Station, expanded parking facilities west of the existing station would include project features to limit light spillover into adjacent residential areas.
+The same project features will limit light spillover from HSR station facilities in San Jose.
 Lighting levels would not result in a decrease in visual quality at any station under either alternative.

 New lighting for HSR facilities under either project alternative would be concentrated in the Brisbane Landscape Unit, where an LMF would be located.
 Lighting from either the West or East Brisbane LMF would be visible from residential areas above Brisbane.
 The maintenance building and other facilities would be lit through the night, contributing to increases in nighttime light levels.
-Project features would provide lighting and building design intended to conform to the local design context (AVQ-IAMF#1).
-Fixed lighting sources at HSR facilities would be designed to direct light downward, minimizing light spillover, but the 24-hour operation of the LMF would require a minimum level of lighting for worker safety and security.
-While lighting would be introduced to a location that is currently undeveloped and therefore unlit, the lighting design would limit its radiance.
-When viewed by residential viewers with moderate viewer sensitivity located 1 mile from either LMF site, the light from the Brisbane LMF would be visible, but would be consistent with the larger context that includes other existing nighttime sources, such as traffic on US 101 and the southern-facing skyline of San Francisco.
+Project features will provide lighting and building design intended to conform to the local design context (AVQ-IAMF#1).